glpi-project/glpi/apirest.md

 * You can filter API access by enable the following parameters in GLPI General Configuration (API tab):
   * IPv4 range
   * IPv6 address
-  * *App-Token* parameter: if not empty, you should pass this parameter in all of your api calls
+  * *App-Token* parameter: if not empty, you should pass this parameter in all of your API calls

 * Session and App tokens could be provided in query string instead of header parameters.

 ## Init session

 * **URL**: apirest.php/initSession/
-* **Description**: Request a session token to uses other api endpoints.
+* **Description**: Request a session token to uses other API endpoints.
 * **Method**: GET
 * **Parameters**: (Headers)
-  * *App-Token*: authorization string provided by the GLPI api configuration.
+  * *App-Token*: authorization string provided by the GLPI API configuration.
 Optional.
   * a couple *login* & *password*: 2 parameters to login with user authentication.
      You should pass this 2 parameters in [http basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication).
      It consists in a Base64 string with login and password separated by ":"